Aniudupa15/Swach-Sanket/README.md

 -Scalable cloud server (AWS, Azure, Google Cloud) for secure storage and analytics.

 Web-Based Dashboard and Analytics
--Responsive web application for real-time monitoring, built with React/Angular/Vue.js frontend and Node.js/Django/.NET backend.
+-Responsive web application for real-time monitoring, built with React frontend and Node.js backend.
 -Data visualization tools for maps, charts, and collection reports.
 -Role-based user management for MCC staff and supervisors.